12

 Challenge Objective

-• The main objective of this challenge is to demonstrate the end-to-end implementation of FHIR and openEHR international standards in a showcase, based on the vaccination use case, which can the be used as blueprint for other clinical use cases
+1. The main objective of this challenge is to demonstrate the end-to-end implementation of FHIR and openEHR international standards in a showcase, based on the vaccination use case

 Envisaged Architecture